Backups, Insurance, and Incidence Response Policies: Why MSPs Need All 3

 Ben explains the approach Axcient takes on today’s threat landscape, “From a company perspective, from a vendor perspective, whenever I do testing or security risk assessment, it’s always under the assumption that we are going to be breached.
 A 100% preventative approach is not a successful strategy.
 You need to figure out what can I do to reduce dwell time, isolate and remediate quickly, identify gaps fast, and follow breach notification requirements so when something happens, everybody is prepared.”
 Thinking ‘it won’t happen to me’ or relying on a one-prong approach fails to adequately address the reality of cyberattacks.

 Insurance Demands Raise the Bar for Security

 Unfortunately, despite frequent warnings, regular breaches, and the fatal consequences of cyber incidents, many MSPs continue to forego insurance and allow clients to remain unprotected.
-Insurance companies have noticed, and premiums are rising, policies are more demanding, and applications are intensifying.
+Insurance companies have noticed – causing premiums to rise, making policies more demanding, and intensifying applications.
 Businesses used to get coverage by simply answering three questions: are you using a firewall?
 Antivirus?
 Encryption?
 Today, applications are upwards of 20 pages examining your administrative, physical, and technical safeguards.
 A big portion of that application is assessing the vendors and solutions you use and ensuring your clients have comprehensive cybersecurity protections in place.